Plea bargain: Canada

 In Canada, the courts always have the final say with regard to sentencing.
 Nevertheless, plea bargaining has become an accepted part of the criminal justice system although judges and Crown attorneys are often reluctant to refer to it as such.
 In most Canadian criminal proceedings, the Crown has the ability to recommend a lighter sentence than it would seek following a guilty verdict in exchange for a guilty plea.

 Like other common law jurisdictions, the Crown can also agree to withdraw some charges against the defendant in exchange for a guilty plea.
 This has become standard procedure for certain offences such as impaired driving.
-In the case of hybrid offences, the Crown must make a binding decision as to whether to proceed summarily or by indictment prior to the defendant making his or her plea.
+In the case of hybrid offences, the Crown must make a binding decision as to whether to proceed summarily or by indictment prior to the defendant making their plea.
 If the Crown elects to proceed summarily and the defendant then pleads not guilty, the Crown cannot change its election.
 Therefore, the Crown is not in a position to offer to proceed summarily in exchange for a guilty plea.

 Canadian judges are not bound by the Crown's sentencing recommendations and could impose harsher (or more lenient) penalties.
 Therefore, the Crown and the defence will often make a joint submission with respect to sentencing.
 While a joint submission can entail both the Crown and defence recommending exactly the same disposition of a case, this is not common except in cases that are sufficiently minor that the Crown is willing to recommend a discharge.
 In more serious cases, a joint submission normally call for a sentence within relatively narrow range, with the Crown arguing for a sentence at the upper end of the range and the defence arguing for a sentence at the lower end, so as to maintain the visibility of the judge's ability to exercise discretion.